Skip to main content

 Ensure sufficient balance for predeposits:

-yarn start deposits w top-up 1
+yarn start deposits w top-up-no 1

 3. Make Predeposit